Isekai-Creation/lmdeploy/SPECPV_TODO.md

     - Mirrors:
       - `partial_past_key_values.global_verified_lens = input_ids.shape[1]` in `tree_decoding`.
       - Per-layer `verified_lens` increments and buffer rewrites in `update_inference_inputs` and `PartialKVCache.update` in SpecPV.
+  - Implementation status:
+    - TurboMind tracks the fully verified prefix length via `LlamaV2::specpv_full_prefix_len_` and uses `PartialKVCache::verified_lens_` /
+      `global_verified_len_` to represent the number of tail tokens stored in the SpecPV buffer. `updateSpecPVAfterAcceptance` computes the committed `max_len` after EAGLE acceptance and:
+      - On first / full-refresh steps, calls `initSpecPVFromFullKV(max_len, ...)` to seed sink/retrieval/window and reset buffer lengths.
+      - On subsequent steps, flattens the full KV prefix to `[B,H,L,D]` via `flattenPrefixKVForLayer`, slices the tail tokens beyond
+        `specpv_full_prefix_len_`, and calls `PartialKVCache::update(layer, new_k, new_v)` per layer to append them into the buffer.
+    - `runEagleTargetTreeDecode` uses `PartialKVCache::global_verified_len()` together with the configured sink/retrieval/window sizes to bound the effective prefix length in SpecPV mode.
+This differs slightly from the SpecPV paper’s naming (where `global_verified_lens` is the full prefix length), but achieves the same effect with an explicit `specpv_full_prefix_len_` field.

 ---